How to Become a Psychologist in Australia

 All practicing psychologists in Australia are registered with the Psychology Board of Australia through the Australian Health Practitioner Regulation Agency (AHPRA).

-Before you can take the next step on your pathway to becoming a registered psychologist, you’ll need to apply for provisional registration.
+Before you can take the next step on your pathway to becoming a registered psychologist, you’ll need to enrol in further study (you can read more about your options in Step 4) and apply for provisional registration.

 Provisional registration confirms your commitment to the registration standards, code of ethics and applicable guidelines and policies of the Psychology Board of Australia.